MosheBerman/FilterBar/README.md

 Every FilterBar issued from the factory calls `setTranslatesAutoresizingMaskIntoConstraints` on itself so you don't have to.

-Coloring the FilterBar:
+FilterBar Tint Color
 ---
-FilterBar contains two properties for controlling appearance.
-The `barTintColor` property sets the text color and the background color.
+ To set the tint of the FilterBar, use `barTintColor`.
+For example:

         //  Color the filter bar
         filter.barTintColor = UIColor.whiteColor()

 This will cause the filter bar to have a white background.

-Previosly, `barTintColor` was named `color`.
+**Note:**Previously, `barTintColor` was named `color`.
 The `color` property is deprecated.
 Setting the `color` property now sets the `barTintColor` property, but in future versions, `color` will be removed.

+FilterBar Translucency
+---

+FilterBar can be opaque or translucent.
+Turn translucency on or off with the `translucent` property.

+        //  Enable translucency
+        filter.translucent = true

+Segment Text Color
+---
+To set the color of the text in the FilterBar's segments, use the `tintColor` property.

+        //  Color the text
+        filter.tintColor = UIColor.whiteColor()

+Border Color
+---

+FilterBar supplies a 0.5 point border that's black and transparent.

-**Note:** The previous version of FilterBar allowed the setting of a borderColor property.
+The previous version of FilterBar allowed the setting of a borderColor property.
 This is no longer supported, because FilterBar now mimics the appearance of UINavigationBar much more closely.

-Setting `borderColor` now does nothing.
+The `borderColor` property is deprecated, and setting it does nothing.

 Getting Events:
 ---